Codecademy/docs/content/dart/concepts/list/terms/removeAt/removeAt.md

   - 'paths/computer-science'
 ---

 The **`.removeAt()`** method in Dart removes an object at a specified index from a list.
 The remaining elements in the list are shifted to fill the gap.
-The index should be between 0 and the number of elements in the list.

 ## Syntax